Our Services

 Helpful Resources

-Chronic armpit discomfort most often comes from swollen lymph nodes reacting to infection, sweat gland issues like hidradenitis suppurativa or abscesses, skin irritation or muscle strain, and less commonly tumors or breast-related conditions; red flags include a hard or immobile lump, swelling lasting more than 3 to 4 weeks, rapid growth, fever, night sweats, or unexplained weight loss.
+Chronic armpit discomfort is most commonly caused by swollen lymph nodes responding to infection, sweat gland conditions such as hidradenitis suppurativa or abscesses, skin irritation, or muscle strain.
+Less often, it may signal tumors or breast-related conditions.
+Key red flags include a hard or immobile lump, swelling lasting more than 3–4 weeks, rapid growth, fever, night sweats, or unexplained weight loss.

 Armpit pain can be uncomfortable, frustrating, and sometimes worrying—especially if it lingers.
 The armpit (also called the axilla) contains important structures, including sweat glands, lymph nodes, nerves, blood vessels, and muscle.
 Because so much is packed into a small area, several different conditions can cause chronic discomfort.